PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Invincibility

 Now we'll create the invincibility Coroutine.
-All this method is going to do is set out player invincible, and then wait a period of time before setting invincibility to false again.
+All this method is going to do is set our player as invincible, and then wait a period of time before setting invincibility to false again.

 We will add some code to the *Update()* method to make the player’s tank flash when they are invincible.